auzhangLABS/Biltz_Test_2/README.md

 Our QA engineer sent 14,000 requests to the server and reported that 8 users could not reach our application.

 ## Solution:
 #### Vertical scale the instance can increase the power of the existing instance to meet the rise in demand.
 We are scaled from a t2.medium to a t2.xlarge.
 Here are the differences in T2 instances.
-Just to let you know, there are many other instances where this will work. <br>
+Just to let you know, there are many other instances where this will work, including T3, T4, M4, etc. Here are some comparisons of the T2 instances: <br>

-## Current Test Results:
-Our current test results will be TBD.

 ![image](https://github.com/auzhangLABS/Biltz_Test_2/assets/138344000/22b18950-6b48-4934-9042-1171c90b2bd8)

 #### Method 1 (Simple):